flyway/flyway-play/README.md

 # play-flyway

-Flyway plugin for Play 2.1.
+Flyway plugin for Play 2.1 or later.
 It aims to be a substitute for play-evolutions.

 ## Features